Juandr0/Busdriver/README.md

 A cardgame assignment for the course Android Development, 2022.

 I did not create the original game, nor do I have any rights to it.
-The game itself is inspired by the drinking game "The Pyramid", or also known as "The Busdriver".
+The game itself is inspired by the drinking game "The Pyramid", or also known as "The Busdriver" in Sweden.

 ## Screenshots